louispires/oura-v2-custom-component/README.md

 The integration uses Home Assistant's **Long-Term Statistics** system to store historical data:

-1. **Initial Setup**: When you first add the integration, it fetches 14 days (or your configured amount) of historical data
+1. **Initial Setup**: When you first add the integration, it fetches 3 months (or your configured amount) of historical data
 2. **Statistics Import**: All historical data points are imported as long-term statistics with proper timestamps
 3. **Database Storage**: Data is stored in Home Assistant's statistics database (separate from state history)
 4. **Immediate Availability**: All history graphs, ApexCharts, and Energy dashboard cards can access this data immediately